Note the pipe operator in this

 If we introduce an additional points (say mid-points to the existing

-want increased increased refinement (say of mult = 1
+want increased increased refinement (say of mult = 1) this

 can be done by changing the default argument in any of the earlier